biocommons/uta/doc/source/db_loading.rst

 intermediate file formats are indpendent of source.

 .. figure:: images/data-flow.svg
-  :caption: Extraction, translation, and loading of data into UTA.
   :align: center

 Loading is largely driven by the Makefile in loading/Makefile.
 You don't